StevenBlack/vocab/readme.md

 ### telegenic
-Sounds like a fortuneteller or someone with supernatural powers, but it's not.
-Someone who is telegenic looks good on television or, to use the more contemporary phrase, is videogenic.
+Someone who looks good on television.

 ### teleology
 The belief that all things in nature are created for a particular purpose.
 Evolution is all about teleology— the duckbilled platypus has developed a duckbill because it is useful in an overall natural design.
 Misused, this reasoning can give rise to statements like, "If man were meant to fly, he'd have wings."
-Pronounced TEL-EE-AHL-OH-JEE.

 ### temblor